 Sam Gidwani is a Consultant Hand and Wrist Surgeon at Guy’s & St.Thomas’ Hospitals, and Honorary Senior Lecturer in Orthopaedics at King’s College London.
-Having graduated from King’s College London in 1995, he trained in orthopaedic and trauma surgery in London, Surrey and Bristol.
+Having graduated from King’s College London in 1995, he trained in Orthopaedic and Trauma Surgery in London, Surrey and Bristol.
 During his formative training he spent six months working in the Department of Plastic Surgery at Queen Victoria Hospital in East Grinstead, where he first became interested in hand surgery.

 Sam’s practice remains focused on disorders of the hand, wrist and forearm, and in 2011 he was awarded the Postgraduate Diploma in Hand Surgery by the British Society for Surgery of the Hand (BSSH).
 He runs a weekly specialist hand and wrist clinic at St. Thomas’ Hospital and provides the wrist trauma service to the orthopaedic department.
 His clinic receives referrals from across Central, South and East London.
 He is also a consultant to the regional hand trauma service based at St. Thomas’ Hospital, working closely with colleagues in the Department of Plastic Surgery.

-As an orthopaedic surgeon by background, Sam is well placed to treat disorders and injuries of the bones and joints of the hand and wrist, as well as problems affecting the soft tissues of the hand – such as carpal tunnel syndrome, tendon injury or tendinitis, and Dupuytren’s disease.
-He treats amateur and professional sportsmen and women, and was a member of the team of surgeons dealing with athletes’ hand and wrist injuries during the 2012 London Olympics.
+Sam treats all disorders and injuries of the bones and joints of the hand and wrist, as well as problems affecting the soft tissues of the hand – such as carpal tunnel syndrome, tendon injury or tendinitis, and Dupuytren’s disease.
+He also treats complex hand and wrist trauma patients.
+In 2012 he was a member of the team of surgeons dealing with athletes’ hand and wrist injuries during the 2012 London Olympics.